 Rethink how you shop

 Learning about fast fashion has made me rethink how I shop.
-I hope to reduce our family’s waste this year by thrifting for more items and reusing clothes I already have.
-I listened to the Minimal-ish podcast recently about “Shopping Secondhand First + Where to Donate Your Stuff” and adore their strategies.
+I hope to reduce our family’s waste this year by thrifting for more items and reusing the clothes I already have.
+I recently listened to the Minimal-ish podcast about “Shopping Secondhand First + Where to Donate Your Stuff” and adore their strategies.
 They’re so simple and easy to incorporate into our lives.

 For example, if you’re looking for something specific to wear to an event one night, instead of going directly to Walmart or Target, pop into your local thrift store for 10 minutes and see if you can find something that will work (or may be even better!)
-If you can’t find something after 10 minutes, head over to Target and grab what you need.
+If you can’t find something after 10 minutes, head to Target and grab what you need.
 But you’d be surprised at how often you can find something in those quick 10 minutes, choose something more sustainable, and save money!

 I also recently started using the Stylebook app to see what clothes I have and create more of a capsule wardrobe for this season.
 It’s helped me take inventory, see what I wear most, and figure out new outfits.